CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

     display_job_offers(), Line 77 in services/display_dashboard_content.py.

 ### company
 This where you'll find all the Python functions related to 'Company' contacts.
+This file relates specifically to the 'CompanyRepository' & draws its 'company' entries from the SQL table 'company'.
+However, where necessary, it does also connect to the other repositories & SQL tables where necessary.

 The files in this directory:
 -   add_company_job_applications.py